 The new changes are pretty sweet:

-- The other hardware changes are pretty significant as well – the new Lon-x Screen is more durable than its ancestor, Sapphire Glass.
-The iPhones are now made out of a 7000 Series aluminum alloy designed for aircrafts.
+• The other hardware changes are pretty significant as well – the new Lon-x Screen is more durable than its ancestor, Sapphire Glass.
+The iPhones are now made out of a 7000 Series aluminum alloy designed for aircraft.
 It almost seems like they’re worried about the phones bending or something.
 There’s even a new color – Rose Gold.

 “Our whole role in life is to give you something you didn’t know you wanted.
 And then once you get it, you can’t imagine your life without it.
 And you can count on Apple doing that.” – Tim Cook